SharmilaW/Technica_Log/Lindsay_Transit.md

 ### Date: 2024, March 23
 ### Time Started: 11:30
 ### Time Ended: 3:00

-Data Acquisition and Processing
+# Data Acquisition and Processing

-For the Lindsay Transit

 From Lindsay Transit website created the csv file for the schedules of each route since the data was not available elsewhere Added the data into the ArcGIS pro and joined to the feature class with routes and stops The name of the stops in the available feature layer was different form the bus stops from the Lindsay Transit website